 Most people have acute LBP, with pain only lasting a few days or weeks.
 This type of pain responds well to home remedies like rest and over-the-counter medications.
 However, pain that lasts three months or longer has crossed the line into chronic back pain and should be treated by a doctor.

 Age-related degeneration of the spinal discs, joints and bones.

-- Sprains or strains: Overstretching or tearing of the lower back’s ligaments, tendons or muscles, often caused by lifting something improperly or sudden jerky movements.
+Over-stretching or tearing of the lower back’s ligaments, tendons or muscles, often caused by lifting something improperly or sudden jerky movements

 When the lower back’s intervertebral discs become damaged, dehydrated or deteriorated, this condition can cause severe back pain and other symptoms.

-- Herniated or bulging discs: As the intervertebral discs degenerate in the lower back, they can become compressed, bulge outward or rupture, leading to painful symptoms.
+As the intervertebral discs degenerate in the lower back, they can become compressed, bulge outward or rupture, leading to painful symptoms